eToro USA LLC Cryptocurrency Trading

-The first time you purchase Bitcoin, you will need to choose an exchange that accepts payment in US dollars or your local currency.
+The first time you purchase Bitcoin, you will need to choose an exchange that accepts payment in USD or your local currency.

-Some of the most popular exchanges that accept US dollars are Coinbase, Kraken, Gemini and the American version of Binance, known as Binance.US.
+Some of the most popular exchanges that accept USD are Coinbase and Gemini, as well as the American version of Binance known as Binance.US.
 They are all based in the US and comply with local regulations, which are some of the strongest in the world.
 They are considered beginner-friendly and accept most common payment methods, like bank transfer, wire transfer and debit or credit card.

 You can see a list of exchanges in the table, which lets you compare various features, like supported payment methods, fees and the range of different cryptocurrencies on offer.